xmrig/xmrig-proxy/doc/STRATUM_EXT.md

 }
 ```

-Note about xmr-stak, this miner use different algorithm names, comparsion table will be added later.
+Note about xmr-stak, this miner use [different algorithm names](#15-xmr-stak-algorithm-names).

 ### 1.4 Algorithm names and variants
 Both miner and pool should support short algorithm name aliases: